DSP-on-Wine/red-wine-quality/README.md

 4. **Run the Notebook Cells:**

    - Execute the cells in the notebook sequentially.
    - The notebook will generate 20 random errors within the `winequality-red.csv` dataset.
-It will then split the dataset by randomly selecting 10 rows at a time and store each split in separate CSV files within the `raw_data` folder.
+It will then split the dataset by randomly selecting 10 rows at a time and stores each split in separate CSV files within the `raw_data` folder.

 5. **Verify Output:**